vizzuhq/vizzu-react-example/README.md

+> Note: This solution works from React 16.8 due to the use of built-in hooks.

 # Getting Started with Vizzu in React

 If you're here for a description, please see the docs on [Github Page](https://vizzuhq.github.io/vizzu-react-example/)